 You've made a bad hire (or two), and now you’re seriously considering the merits of pre-employment testing.
-Or, your team is experiencing a lot of conflict, and you’ve been told that personality assessments might aid in team building.
+Or, your team is experiencing a lot of conflicts, and you’ve been told that personality assessments might aid in team building.
 Or, perhaps your team is NOT in conflict, but you’d like members to work better together nonetheless.

-That said, there are definite do’s and don’ts to testing.
+That said, there are definite dos and don’ts to testing.
 Here are our top eight:

-DO use tests as intended—CPP, the owner and distributor of the Myers-Briggs Type Indicator (MBTI), has identified the six key applications of the test as team building, management training, leadership development, individual coaching, career development, and change management.
+DO use tests as intended—CPP, the owner, and distributor of the Myers-Briggs Type Indicator (MBTI), has identified the six key applications of the test as team building, management training, leadership development, individual coaching, career development, and change management.
 Pre-employment screening is noticeably absent from this list.
 That’s because the tests are intended for inclusion, not exclusion.
 Nevertheless, some employers insist on not following CPP guidelines (some even brag about their wonderful hiring processes—ugh) and consistently factor in test results when deciding who NOT to hire.
 That’s a bad idea.
 Always follow the test developer’s recommendations for how a test should be implemented and evaluated.

 DO take the test yourself—Before administering a test, take it yourself.
 Taking the test yourself will give you first-hand experience of how and what the instrument tests.
-And, when you take the test you’re able to use your scores as a benchmark.
-For instance, when I used to oversee payroll processing, I’d always test a potential employee for math aptitude and knowledge of terms like “pretax,” “posttax”, “1099,” and so on, and I knew that the successful candidate had to score higher than I did.
+And, when you take the test, you’re able to use your scores as a benchmark.
+For instance, when I used to oversee payroll processing, I’d always test a potential employee for math aptitude and knowledge of terms like “pretax,” “posttax,” “1099,” and so on, and I knew that the successful candidate had to score higher than I did.
 Way higher.

 DON’T test unnecessarily—Don’t be lazy about testing!
 Don’t test if no one on staff is qualified to evaluate test results or if you honestly have no intention of minding the results.
-Also don’t test for data that aren’t important for your organization.
+Also, don’t test for data that aren’t important for your organization.
 Assessments must be valid and reliable and administered properly to matter.

 DO use assessments for team building—Assessments are an excellent way for team members to learn about themselves and each other.
 Styles of communication, problem-solving, and handling conflict can all be tested and shared.